flyingpeakock/Console_sudoku/README.md

 ### Command line arguments
 Arguments can be passed to the program when executing, the following arguments are:
-nocolor disables red text on wrong input
+_nocolor_ disables red text on wrong input
-noinstructions does not print the instructions to the right of the board
+_noinstructions_ does not print the instructions to the right of the board
-nocoords does not print the coordinates around the board notitle does not print the title
+_nocoords_ does not print the coordinates around the board
+_notitle_ does not print the title
-nomode does not print the mode the user is currently in clean is equivalent to noinstructions, nocoords, notitle and nomode
+_nomode_ does not print the mode the user is currently in _clean_ is equivalent to _noinstructions_, _nocoords_, _notitle_ and _nomode_

 None or all of the arguments may be passed to the program.